alionazherdetska/CLI-Quest-Talent-Hunting/README.md

 1. Clone this repository to your local machine.
 2. Open your terminal or command prompt.
 3. Navigate to the directory where you cloned the repository.
-4. Get the first instructions and the Game story by listing all the files in the initial directory.
+4. Get the first instructions and the Game story by listing all the files and folders in the initial directory.
 5. Enjoy the CLI adventure and see if you can recruit the genius developer to Google team.